What to do before you cancel EE broadband

 Check your contract

-EE offers both 12-month and 18-month contracts for its broadband packages.
 All EE contracts have a minimum contract term (most are 18 months, but older deals may be 12); if you haven’t hit your minimum term yet, you’ll most likely face additional charges for early termination.
 If you’ve already hit the minimum term, you’re likely in the clear for additional fees, but you still need to be aware of the timeframes for notifying EE of cancelling, and for returning equipment.

 Find a new broadband deal